-Applications to Masters programmes in the School of Politics and International Studies will be processed and a decision will typically be given within four weeks of receipt of a completed application.
-The application deadlines are:
+Applications to Masters programmes in the School of Politics and International Studies will be processed and a decision will typically be given within six weeks of receipt of a completed application.

 What do I need to include in my application?